hr-nyc39-blue-ocean/charity-donation-exchange/README.md

 ## Table of Contents

-This app is deployed on Heroku --> https://charity-donation-exchange.herokuapp.com/
+This app is hosted on Heroku --> https://charity-donation-exchange.herokuapp.com/

 ## Introduction